HxHexa/spendings_tracker/README.md

 - Monthly/weekly/daily tracking (probably with using a tree structure but there must be a better way)

 - Tracking of earnings (actually this should be pretty easy to do.
 Just take the entry and negate the amount.
-Will get to this of eventually)
+Will get to this one eventually)

 - Tracking of debts/loans and eventually credit cards (the reason why I do not want to do this one immediately personally is because I pay all my credit card debt before the end of the month, so my credit and bank account are basically interchangable.
 It's not like anybody is going to use this piece of crap aside from me anytime soon anyways haha)